alanv-tech/ExtP-Unlocked/README.md

 ---

-## 🔹 About ExtPrint3r
+## 🔹 About The Exploit

-**ExtPrint3r** is an exploit that serves as the **successor to the ExtHang3r**.
+**Extension Printer** is an exploit that serves as the **successor to the Extension Hanger**.
-It works by generating **thousands of embedded web applications (iFrames)**, which causes the RAM usage to exceed the limit.
-This ultimately causes Securly to crash.
+It works by generating and printing out **thousands of embedded web applications (iFrames)**, which causes the RAM usage for a webpage or extension to exceed the usage limit.
+This ultimately causes the extension to crash.
 It is similar to the LTMEAT exploit which uses the same method to kill Securly.

 > **💡 Tip:** Disabling the **V8 optimizer** can significantly reduce lag.
 > However, **this feature is not available on Chromebooks running the older version**.